DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ### Decoding the Trasnmitted GPS Data
-GPS SENDINF THROUGH THE TRANMITTE NEED TO CONVERT TO ASCIIT FROM HEX

-Now having the GPS data being sent we can set up the recivcer end of the system with the code seen below.
-This will convert he data transmited data being sent as doubles to a string which is then display in the serial monitor.
+With the GPS data successfully transmitted, the receiver end of the system can now be configured using the following code.
+This code snippet is responsible for converting the received data, transmitted as doubles, into a string format.
+Subsequently, this converted data is displayed on the serial monitor for observation.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ca3ec31f-d588-4e44-9eec-ec4bc2726347)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/32af07e1-0d7e-4734-aad3-6379d6f6feb6)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ee4e83ea-6945-49b0-9dac-de14ff3eb5c0)

+Certainly!
+Here's a refined version:

-As we can see above the coresponding data if it were to be comapred and  tranlated using the ASCII Table we see that the data correspons to 39.68 which is the correct values for the latidtuide.
+As observed above, upon comparing and translating the corresponding data using the ASCII Table, we find that the data corresponds to '39.68,' which represents the accurate values for the latitude.